 Next year’s diaries are already on display in the stores.
 Being a super-efficient, organised person means I’m so excited to celebrate, finish 2018 and bring on the new year.
 I personally can’t wait to start using my brand new 2019 Pop Planner – there’s something really nice about starting a new year with a clean slate and, of course, a brand new diary.
-Can anyone else relate?
+Can you relate?

 My secret to making the next year just as successful as this one is to celebrate and review 2018.
 I make sure I celebrate the highs but also review the challenges I’ve had in order to decide what important lessons can be learned.